patricoferris/___blog/posts/riscv/index.md

 > All problems in computer science can be solved by another level of indirection : [citation](https://www2.dmst.aueb.gr/dds/pubs/inbook/beautiful_code/html/Spi07g.html)

 The extent to which this idea permeates all areas of problem-solving particularly in computer science is hard to express.
 The fundamental principle is abstraction.
-Whether that be in the [various layers of the OSI network model](), [declarative languages for performing database queries](https://www.infoworld.com/article/3219795/what-is-sql-the-lingua-franca-of-data-analysis.html) or in this case telling a computer what to do.
+Whether that be in the [various layers of the OSI network model](https://en.wikipedia.org/wiki/OSI_model), [declarative languages for performing database queries](https://www.infoworld.com/article/3219795/what-is-sql-the-lingua-franca-of-data-analysis.html) or in this case telling a computer what to do.

 An ISA is bridge between hardware and software.
 It provides a framework and philosophy for designing hardware and compiling languages.
-ISAs are divided into two fairly over-simplified but useful camps: reduced (RISC) and complex (CISC) instruction set computers. [x86]() would be the classic CISC architecture known for it's [enormous number of instructions]() and [licensing]().
+ISAs are divided into two fairly over-simplified but useful camps: reduced (RISC) and complex (CISC) instruction set computers. [x86](https://en.wikipedia.org/wiki/X86) would be the classic CISC architecture known for its [enormous number of instructions](https://fgiesen.wordpress.com/2016/08/25/how-many-x86-instructions-are-there/#:~:text=To%20not%20leave%20you%20hanging,too%2C%20by%20the%20way) and [licensing](https://jolt.law.harvard.edu/digest/intel-and-the-x86-architecture-a-legal-perspective).
-RISC-V in constrast, is a free and open-source ISA specification.
+RISC-V in contrast, is a free and open-source ISA specification.
+You are free to take it and do what you will with it.

+## A Broad Overview

+Before diving into interesting characteristics and design decisions, it's useful to

 ## Simplicity